PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:17:35
+Last updated: 2024-04-02 18:18:09
-Random Quote: When you begin to touch your heart or let your heart be touched, you begin to discover that it's bottomless. - Pema Chödrön
+Random Quote: Friendship, like the immortality of the soul, is too good to be believed. - Ralph Waldo Emerson